3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 Here's some info on the `update_manager` section if you need it. https://docs.mainsail.xyz/setup/updates/update-manager

-Also please note that if you do not use the new installer to update but instead jusy rely on Update Manager to update from v2.9.3 or lower you must run this ssh script before you update via mainsail from your old version for the first time.
+Also please note that if you did not use the new installer to update but instead jusy want to rely on Update Manager to update from v2.9.3 or lower you must run this ssh script before you update via mainsail from your old version for the first time.
 It will make sure your demon_vars.cfg file is also updated & ready for the latest version!

 ```
 wget -O - https://raw.githubusercontent.com/3DPrintDemon/Demon_Klipper_Essentials_Unified/refs/heads/main/Other_Files/Demon_Install_Script/Demon_Vars_Installer.sh | bash